vmware/versatile-data-kit/projects/vdk-plugins/vdk-impala/src/vdk/plugin/impala/templates/load/fact/insert/README.md

 - target_table    - Data Warehouse table of DW type table, where target data is loaded
 - source_schema   - Data Lake schema, where source raw data is loaded from
 - source_view     - Data Lake view, where source raw data is loaded from
+- check           - (Optional) Callback function responsible for checking the quality of the data
+- staging_schema  - (Optional) Schema where the checks will be executed.
+If not provided target_schema will be used as default

 ### Prerequisites: